This is a sponsored conversation written by me on behalf of American Egg Board. The opinions and text are all mine.

 Have any of you done Whole30 before?
 Last year January I did Whole30 and it was a really interesting experience.
 I’m not doing it this year but I am definitely implementing a few Whole30-approved recipes into my routine because, like everyone else, I need a bit of break from indulgent foods.

-1st dinner: I made this.
+1st dinner: I made this dish you see pictured.
 2nd dinner: I tossed it with roasted eggplant and vegetables and ate it with quinoa.
 3rd dinner: I made this again.
 4th dinner: Josh used it to braise some flank steak (using one of our favorite kitchen gadgets) AND then we put it in tacos for Friday taco night and it was boooomb.